Missouri Chamber Music Festival

-The Missouri Chamber Music Festival and Adult Chamber Music Intensive (ACMI) was founded in 2010.
+The Missouri Chamber Music Festival (MOCM) and Adult Chamber Music Intensive (ACMI) were founded in 2010.
 The goal of the MOCM Festival concerts is to present the fine art of small ensemble music to a wide audience through an accessible, community-based festival.
 The ACMI workshop is the educational portion of the festival, placing adult instrumentalists in chamber ensembles with Festival artists for coaching and performance.